Pawko23/Scheduler/README.md

 ## Instalation

+Open the application online: [https://pawko23.github.io/Scheduler/](https://pawko23.github.io/Scheduler/)

+Or setup the application in your IDE:
 1. Clone the repo with ```git clone https://github.com/Pawko23/Scheduler.git```
 2. Navigate to the ```Scheduler``` directory
 3. Run ```npm install``` to install all the necessary packages